-After performing the Baseline Tuning Suggestion-Chapter 3, if you desire to maximize the performance of your system, perform the following:
+After performing the Baseline Tuning Suggestion-Chapter 3, you want to maximize the performance of your system, perform the following:

 NOTE: Always perform the nitrous/fuel ratio modifications listed in Section 5.1 before attempting to optimize the ignition timing (Section 5.2).
 Improper nitrous/fuel ratio combinations can mislead you when attempting to optimize the ignition timing.